 Once every four years, a Regional Agenda with an annual implementation programme is drafted.
-For the period 2014-2018, we have the following main missions: economic strategy, spatial strategy, accessibility, housing, working locations, and labour market agreement.
+For the period 2014-2018, we have the following main missions: economic strategy, energy strategy, accessibility, transition rural environment.

 The administrative initiator of each mission is a councillor of a municipality.
 The administrator may select an administrative working group.
 The administrative working group will determine the way in which a mission is addressed.
 Experience shows that it is not possible to address the regional tasks through fixed formats.

 Municipalities and the councillors

 What always comes up for discussion is the involvement of the municipalities and the councillors.
 We frequently enter into a dialogue with the municipalities.
 This is very important because, on the one hand, it enables us to get direct input from the municipalities and, on the other hand, because we can organize support for regional plans and agreements.